 DAPHNE ARTHUR’S FRAGILE INTANGIBILITIES

-Project for Empty Space is delighted to present Fragile Intangibilities, a solo exhibition by 2023 - 2025 Artist In Residence Daphne Arthur at PES Ironside Newark (110 Edison Pl.) from February 15th through April 27th, 2025
+From February 15th through April 27th, 2025, Project for Empty Space presented Fragile Intangibilities, a solo exhibition by 2023 - 2025 Artist In Residence Daphne Arthur at PES Ironside Newark (110 Edison Pl.)

-Fragile Intangibilities comprises 11 hand-sewn silk organza camping tents.
-Each tent is suffused with drawings made with ink that are inspired by interviews that Arthur conducted.
-Arthur, a Venezuelan-born immigrant, was in conversation with fellow first-generation immigrants and migrants in New York City and Connecticut.
+Fragile Intangibilities comprised 11 hand-sewn silk organza camping tents.
+Each tent was suffused with ink drawings inspired by Arthur's interviews.
+Arthur, a Venezuelan-born immigrant, conversed with fellow first-generation immigrants and migrants in New York City and Connecticut.

 These floating, translucent mobile homes depict the unique and personal stories as kaleidoscopic spectrums of amalgamated memories.
 They contain depictions of personal mythologies that families reproduce.
-Interrelated sequences do not merely establish human action in time, they also establish themselves in memory, which repeats, and re-collects the course of events.
-Engaging the theme of movement and confronting these histories, the travelers’ retelling requires a return to the past, to reformulate the story in the present and to bring it forward to the possibilities of the future.
+Interrelated sequences do not merely establish human action in time; they also establish themselves in memory, which repeats and re-collects the course of events.
+Engaging the theme of movement and confronting these histories, the travelers’ retelling requires a return to the past, reformulating the story in the present, and bringing it forward to the possibilities of the future.

 Installation images by Carlos Hernandez.